CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-09.md

    streamlit run multi_agent_copilot.py
    ```

-4. Once the execution of `streamlit run multi_agent_copilot.py` is completed, a locally hosted HR Copliot application will be opened in the web browser.
+4. Once the execution of `streamlit run multi_agent_copilot.py` is completed, a locally hosted HR Copilot application will be opened in the web browser.

    ![](../media/img21.png)